Main Street Legal's lawyers can advise you on a number of aspects of New Zealand law, such as...

 ACC Law has practically come into its own as as separate branch of the law.

-It provides for ways in which claimants, who may have had an accident and been turned down by ACC for cover for their injuries can go though a review process and a reviewing officer and, possibly, on to the District Court.
+It provides for ways in which claimants, who may have had an accident and been turned down by ACC for cover for their injuries can have those decisions reviewed by a reviewing officer and by appeal to the District Court.

 Main Street Legal does quite a bit of work helping claimants through ACC legislation.
 We have even taken cases to the High Court and Court of Appeal on ACC matters.